If you’ve ever run out of water on a hike, you’re not alone, and you know how scary it can be to face miles or hours without a sip.

 The longer you track this information, the more accurate your water needs estimates for future hikes will be.
 After tracking my hikes for more than three years, I know that I hike between 3 and 3.5 mph and drink about ½ liter of water per hour on average.
 Based on this information, I know I need to drink about 1 liter of water on an average 6-mile hike.

-Everyone is different, so it is important that you track your hikes so that you can estimate your water needs accurately for yourself.
+Everyone is different, so you must track your hikes so that you can estimate your water needs accurately for yourself.
 Also, it’s important to keep in mind that this is only a baseline average to be used for estimating.
-Other things, like weather and the difficulty of a hike, need to be considered as well.
+Other things, like the weather and the difficulty of a hike, need to be considered as well.

 Track Your Hiking Distance and Time